 Say it with me: “Seven hours of commercial-free football starts now.”

-Oh, and it’s 100 percent commercial-free from 1 p.m. to 8 p.m., or whenever the final Sunday afternoon game comes to an end during the regular season.
+Oh, and it’s 100 percent commercial-free from 1 p.m. to 8 p.m.
+ET, or whenever the final Sunday afternoon game comes to an end during the regular season.
 That way you never have to leave the couch.
 Ever.
-The only thing is it does not air during Thursday Night Football, Monday Night Football or any other days, and has aired a limited amount of times in the preseason.
+The only thing is it does not air during Thursday Night Football, Monday Night Football or any other days or playoff games like the Super Bowl, and has aired a limited amount of times in preseason games.
+It’s purely for those Sunday day games, not the night games.

 It’s like freakin’ Christmas but every single Sunday.

-NFL RedZone is not to be confused with DirecTV’s RedZone Channel, which is hosted by Andrew Siciliano and actually began five years before NFL RedZone debuted in 2009.
+NFL RedZone is not to be confused with DirecTV’s RedZone Channel (or Sunday Ticket, for that matter), which is hosted by Andrew Siciliano and actually began five years before NFL RedZone debuted in 2009.

 That one, however, is EXTREMELY expensive compared to the one I’m talking about.
 For a more comprehensive comparison of the two, Awful Announcing put out a pretty detailed one.